loomino-brkh/belomtau/README.md

 # Belomtau

 Welcome to the Belomtau project!
 This repository contains a collection of scripts and configurations for setting up and managing various development environments using Podman containers.
 This is a personal project and not intended for commercial use.
 The configurations and scripts reflect my personal preferences and setup.
+Keywords: Podman, Django, FastAPI, Vue.js, PostgreSQL, Redis, Nginx, Cloudflare Tunnel, development environment, automation.

 ## Table of Contents